Revolutionary smart devices to future-proof health and safety

 Through effective research and innovation lung disease deaths can become a thing of the past, not just in the UK, but worldwide.

-Collaborative expertise towards a common goal in the construction industry
+Collaborative expertise towards a common goal for occupational health

 Trolex are excited to be partnered with Active Environmental Solutions (AES), working together to protect workers from the dangerous and often irreversible consequences of occupational lung diseases caused by dust inhalation.